PetaVision/OpenPV/pv-core/docs/doxygen/src/install_osx.md

 PV_USE_OPENMP_THREADS = (ON or OFF) #Whether to use OpenMP threading
 ~~~~~~~~~~~~~~~~~~~~

-If some of these options do not show up on ccmake, fill the ones you can, press c to configure, and look again for variables
+Not all options will show up immediately the first time you run ccmake.
+Fill the ones you can, press c to configure, and
-Press G to generate when avaliable.
+look for new variables (marked with an asterisk).
+Fill in those variables and repeat.

+Note: if you are using OpenMP but not using OpenMPI, then you should also set the cmake-built-in variables CMAKE_C_COMPILER and CMAKE_CXX_COMPILER.
+Press t to toggle advanced mode, and find the compiler variables.
+Replace their values with the full path to the clang and clang++ that you installed earlier.
+(If you are using OpenMPI, this is not necessary.
+Turning PV_USE_MPI on will use the MPI-supplied compilers, which wrap around c/clang and c++/clang++.
+Editing and exporting the PATH variable in .bash_profile or .profile made sure that the MPI compilers would find the new versions of the compilers.)

+When all options have been set, press g to generate.
+(If that option does not appear, there are either new variables -- press c to configure when they or filled in -- or there is an error in some of the existing values.)

 To Test:
 ~~~~~~~~~~~~~~~~~~~~{.sh}